VANARAM/Plagiarism-Analyzer/README.md

 # Plagiarism-Analyzer
-In this project, I am creating a website similar to Moodle.
-Teachers can upload assignments, and students can submit their assignments.
-The teachers also have the privilege to check for plagiarism in those assignments.
+In my latest project, I created a website that functions similarly to Moodle.
+The platform allows teachers to upload assignments for their students to complete and submit.
+Additionally, teachers have the ability to check for plagiarism in the submitted assignments.
+The website is designed to facilitate seamless communication between teachers and students, making the learning process more efficient and convenient for everyone involved.

 Admin login details: Username - admin, Password - Test@123.
 Admin Login
 username:- admin
 password:- Test@123